json-schema-org/json-schema-spec/jsonschema-validation.md

 validators by ensuring that they do not need to maintain state across the document-wide validation process.

-This specification defines a set of assertion keywords, as well as a small vocabulary of metadata keywords that can be used to annotate the JSON instance with useful information.
+This specification defines a set of assertion keywords, as well as a number of metadata keywords that can be used to annotate the JSON instance with useful information.
 The {{format}} keyword is intended primarily as an annotation, but can optionally be used as an assertion.
 The {{content}} keywords are annotations for working with documents embedded as JSON strings.

 ## Interoperability Considerations